VirgilSecurity/virgil-purekit-go/README.md

 - Instant invalidation of stolen database
 - User data encryption with a personal key

 ## Register Your Account
-Before starting practicing with the SDK and usage examples be sure that:
+Before starting practicing with the SDK and usage examples make sure that:
-- you have a registered passw0rd Account
+- you have a registered at [Virgil Dashboard](https://dashboard.virgilsecurity.com/)
-- you created passw0rd Application
+- you created an application for the Passw0rd use case
-- and you got your passw0rd application's credentials, such as: Application Access Token, Service Public Key, Client Secret Key
+- and you got your passw0rd application's credentials such as: `App Secret Key`, `Service Public Key`, `App Token`

-If you don't have an account or a passw0rd project with its credentials, please use the [passw0rd CLI](https://github.com/passw0rd/cli) to get it.

 ## Install and Configure SDK